-The recent death of the pope has stirred a wave of grief and reflection among Roman Catholics and many others around the world.
-For countless Christians, he was not only a global religious leader but a symbol of spiritual stability and moral conviction.
-In this moment of mourning, we join with those who grieve, recognizing the significance of his life and leadership in the eyes of millions of believers.
-Whatever our theological differences, we affirm the dignity of his office and honor the impact of his ministry.
+The recent death of the pope has prompted much mourning and contemplation among Roman Catholics and other people worldwide.
+For millions of Christians, he was not just a global religious leader but a symbol of spiritual steadiness and moral purpose.
+In this season of grief, we stand together with those who mourn, knowing that his life and influence are a living testimony of how one faithful life can touch countless millions.
+Regardless of our theological disagreements, we acknowledge the dignity of his office and respect the power of his ministry.

 I identify deeply with the Reformation—not as a movement of rebellion but as one of reform.
 The Protestant Reformers, including my own theological ancestor John Wesley, never sought to abolish or replace the Church, but to renew it according to the Word of God.
 Wesley himself remained within the Church of England and called for a return to biblical fidelity, not a rupture from Christian tradition.